gtregoat/keras_text_classifier/README.md

 this number must match the dimension of the embeddings.
 - batch_size: batch size when training the model.
 Defaults to 32.
 - epochs: number of epochs to train the model.
 Defaults to 1.

-### Improvements
-The model could be improved with the following:
-- Increasing the number of epochs (predictions are generated with a model trained on 20)
-- Tuning hyperparameters (no tuning was done, I adapted structures that have worked for me in the past)
-- Using higher-dimension word embeddings / different word embeddings.
-I chose the smallest GloVe vectors I had, but from experience FastText works slightly better (but they worked slower when I used them in the past)
-- Saving / reloading the model.
-The label encoder and text formatter can be saved with pickle, while the keras model has to be saved with Keras' save model function.
-This requires coding a specific function.
-- Keras and Tensorflow have changed since I used it last.
-For example, it contains a built in attention layer.
-The model could be better / clearer if it uses it.

 ### Dependencies
 Built on: